inadarei/nodebootstrap/README.md

 Project skeleton provides: common node.js webapp layout for responsive web development, suggests some common Node modules and best-practices, as well as provides two convenient shell scripts:

-* start_dev.sh will start your server.js node app in single-CPU mode with hot-realoading of code enabled.
+* dev_start.sh will start your server.js node app in single-CPU mode with hot-realoading of code enabled.
 * start.sh will start your server.js without hot-reloading, but with as many child processes as you have CPU cores.

-By default, start_dev.sh also lets Express.js handle static files so you don't have to have a web server.
+By default, dev_start.sh also lets Express.js handle static files so you don't have to have a web server.
 The production
 version: start.sh assumes you want your web-server (Nginx?) to take on this job.

-Project is still in its infancy.
-Please use issue queue to submit any bug fixes or suggestions.

 ## Quick Test: